David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * The intervention of authorities is to ensure security, order, social safety, and the lives of citizens, not to prohibit belief.
 * It is necessary to distinguish clearly between genuine religious practice and the abuse of belief to cause trouble, profiteer, or sabotage ("clickbait", incitement).
 * The consistent policy is to respect freedom of belief but law must be upheld; any abuse will be handled.

+**Allegation:** Distorts land disputes involving religious origins (e.g., at 42 Nha Chung, 178 Nguyen Luong Bang, Thai Ha) as State "confiscation of land" or "suppression of religion."
+* Land belongs to the entire people, managed uniformly by the State.
+Historically, these lands were transferred to State management or were not used for their original purposes.
+* Land recovery for public works (parks, hospitals, schools) serves the common interest of the community, including parishioners.
+* The State always facilitates granting new land to religious organizations for worship facilities based on legitimate needs and planning (e.g., granting land to Da Nang Diocese, Buon Ma Thuot, La Vang Parish...).

 **23. On Natural Disaster Prevention, Control, and Search and Rescue:**